It is the medical use of 100% pure oxygen in a pressurized place.

 The 2011 study by the American Cancer Society reported no evidence that it is effective for this purpose.

-Low-quality evidence suggests that hyperbaric oxygen therapy can reduce pain associated with an acute migraine in some cases.
+Low-quality evidence suggests that hyperbaric oxygen therapy can reduce pain associated with acute migraine in some cases.

 More research is needed to confirm the effectiveness of hyperbaric oxygen therapy for treating migraines.